South Dakota Petty and Grand Theft and Shoplifting Laws

 • the property is taken from the person of another.

 Class 5 felony.
-Grand theft constitutes a class 5 felony when the stolen property or services is worth $2,501 to $5,000.
+Grand theft constitutes a class 5 felony when the stolen property or services are worth $2,501 to $5,000.
 Such an offense subjects the offender to up to five years in prison and a $10,000 fine.

 Class 4 felony.
 If the property or services involved has a value of $5,001 to $100,000, it's a class 4 felony.
-Here, the defendant faces up to ten years in prison and a $20,000 fine.
+Here, the defendant faces up to 10 years in prison and a $20,000 fine.

 Class 3 felony.
 Finally, a class 3 grand theft felony deals with stolen property or services worth $100,001 to $500,000.
 A conviction carries up to 15 years in prison and a fine of $30,000.